mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Light Intensifier Goggles:** Permits the users to see normally in anything less than total darkness by electronically intensifying any available light.
 TL9: Combines with IR goggles into a single unit.

-**NAS:** The Neural Activity Scanner consists of a backpack and detachable handheld unit and can detect neural activity up to 500 metres away.
+**NAS:** The Neural Activity Scanner consists of a backpack and detachable handheld unit and can detect neural activity up to 500 meters away.
 The device can also give a rough estimation of the intelligence level of organisms based on brainwave patterns.

 NAS